 3. Thou Shalt Not Play Games

 In a less competitive market, prospective buyers can drive the price down by playing hard to get; however, this standard tactic doesn’t work in New York City today.
-There are so many buyers clamoring to get into the market that if you act disinterested or low-ball a seller, he’ll simply move on to the next offer.
+There are so many buyers clamoring to get into the market that if you act disinterested or low-ball a seller, he’ll just move on to the next offer.
 If your heart is set on a property, you should put your best offer on the table and be prepared to follow through.

 4. Thou Shalt Not Borrow More Than You Can Afford